Anjali01012002/DSA-using-Java-Infosys-Springboard/README.md

 The program includes menu interface, allowing users to perform these operations interactively, making it easy to see how a circular linked list works.

+### 5: `src/FindPositionInLinkedList.java - Exercise 1`

+This exercise demonstrates how to find the position of a given element in a linked list.
+The implementation of the `findPosition()` method is provided in the `FindPositionInLinkedList` class.

+#### **Problem Statement**

+Given a linked list, find and return the position of a given element in the linked list.
+If the element is not present, return 0.
+The position starts from 1.

+#### **Approach Used**

+1. Traverse the linked list starting from the head node.
+2. Maintain a counter for the current position starting from 1.
+3. Compare each node's data with the given element.
+4. Return the position if the element is found.
+5. Return 0 if the element is not found after traversing the list.

 ## How to Use This Repository